hiepdth/Repo-Desciption/README.md

-# Desciption
+# Projects desciption for interviews.

 This is the description for my project i have been developed.

-The repository was created to describe the projects for my interviewing.
+The repository was created to describe the projects for my interviews.

 Please repect copyright for public projects.